h0lmes/mockservice/README.md

 #
 ### Where to start

-Refer to README in `src/main/webapp` for instructions on how to build application.
+Refer to README in `src/main/webapp` for instructions on how to build web application.

 #
-### Response of a Route
+### Route Response

 Response can contain any JSON or XML (any textual data actually).